 - Introduction to Environmental Science and Policy I

-- GIS Applications in Environmental Science
+- A variety of GIS in Environmental Science courses

 - Applied Environmental GIS

 Recent Publications (*student collaborators)

 Scott, L.*, A. Villamagna.
 2020.
 SWAT vs. RUSLE: Which better predicts benthic habitat condition?
 Journal of Soil and Water Conservation.
 In press